 And there are plenty of other cases in which the rule of the last antecedent is applied to a parallel series of conjoined noun phrases or verb phrases.
 (For example, this one, this one, and this one.)
-In all of those cases, the application of the rule of the last antecedent resulted in an interpretation different from what the Series-Qualifier Canon would have required.
+In all of those cases, the application of the rule of the last antecedent resulted in an interpretation different from what the Series-Qualifier Canon would require.
 So in addition to conflicting with the Last Antecedent Canon, the Series-Qualifier Canon can’t be justified as an accurate summary of the case law.
-[This paragraph was modified on edit.]

 Here are some more questions that Reading Law doesn’t answer: What distinguishes “parallel construction[s] that involve all nouns or verbs” from all other constructions such that high attachment is preferred in the former but low attachment for the latter?
 And for that matter, can either of these preferences be justified on purely linguistic grounds?
 In other words, does either of them represent a valid generalization about how expressions in English are understood?
 These questions are important because without such a justification, the preferences incorporated in these three canons are purely arbitrary.
 Which is not something that legal principles ought to be.